cmccarty/android-big-nerd/README.md

     - Launcher activity status is specified in the manifest by the `intent-filter` element in QuizActivity’s declaration
 - A call to `Activity.finish()` in CheatActivity would also pop the CheatActivity off the stack.

+## Chapter 6: Android SDK Versions and Compatibility
+Current Platform usage dashboard: [http://developer.android.com/about/dashboards/index.html](http://developer.android.com/about/dashboards/index.html)

+- The `minSdkVersion` value is a hard floor below which the OS should refuse to install the app.
+- The `targetSdkVersion` value tells Android which API level your app was designed to run on.
+Most often this will be the latest Android release.
+- The `compileSdkVersion`, or build target, specifies which version to use when building your own code.

+Thanks to improvements in Android Lint, potential problems caused by calling newer code on older devices can be caught at compile time.
+If you use code from a higher version than your minimum SDK, Android Lint will report build errors.

+The `Build.VERSION.SDK_INT` constant is the device’s version of Android.
+You then compare that version with the constant that stands for the Lollipop release.

+Version codes are listed at [http://developer.android.com/reference/android/os/Build.VERSION_CODES.html](http://developer.android.com/reference/android/os/Build.VERSION_CODES.html).

 * * *

 ## Glossary